-In line with the Federal Government's recent publications to do with the reporting of any possible terrorist activity then these procedures are to be followed.
+In line with the federal government's recent publications to do with the reporting of any possible terrorist activity then these procedures are to be followed.

-Contact the national security 24 hour hotline if you have any information of possible terrorist activity or have seen or heard something suspicious that may need investigating by the security agencies.
+Contact the National Security 24-hour Hotline if you have any information of possible terrorist activity or have seen or heard something suspicious that may need investigating by the security agencies.

-24-hour National Security hotline: 1800 123 400
+24-hour National Security Hotline: 1800 123 400

+Email: hotline@nationalsecurity.gov.au

-hotline@nationalsecurity.gov.au Email: Suspicious activities reporting: https://www.homeaffairs.gov.au/about-us/what-we-do/borderwatch/overview
+Suspicious activities reporting:

+Border Watch (homeaffairs.gov.au)